-As a home designer, there are a number of different career paths to take.
+Interior decorators can work in a variety of industries.
 Let’s face it – anything can be decorated, and it takes a true professional to be able to transform a plain office space or unfinished basement into a cozy space.

-So what can you expect to earn as you head into your career as an interior decorator?
-Follow along to see how much you should be earning, and how you can bring in more clients (and income!).
+So what can you expect to earn as you begin your career as an interior decorator?
+Follow along to see how much you should be earning, and how you can grow your clientele (and income)!

-You’ll also feel obliged to offer discounts to friends and acquaintances.
+You may feel obliged to offer discounts to friends and acquaintances.
 This rings true for every professional, and especially when you don’t have many high-profile jobs under your belt.
 But don’t be so quick to undervalue your skills!
-It’s a slippery slope from offering a discount to your friend, and having them recommend you because of your “low prices”.
+It’s a slippery slope from offering a discount to your friend to having them recommend you because of your “low prices”.

 A reasonable salary for a new interior decorator would be anywhere from $30-45,000.
 You may be entry-level, but that doesn’t mean you’re not qualified for the job!
 You have the know-how and creativity to build beautiful designs, so you should be compensated appropriately.